Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 After tidal disruption, the nuclear matter forms an outgoing tidal tail and an ingoing accretion stream.
 At a time $t=t_{0.8} + 10\mbox{ ms}$ (10 ms after the time when 80\% of the initial baryonic mass remains outside the hole), $\approx 23\%$ of the initial baryonic mass has moved outward and left the finite-difference grid, and $\approx 31\%$ of the initial baryonic mass remains on the finite-difference grid (Fig.~\ref{fig:Baryon80VsMassOnGrid}).
 Of the mass that has left, $\approx 17\%$ appears to be unbound and quickly leaves the grid (see Sec.~\ref{sec:ejecta}), while another $\approx 6\%$ is weakly bound but extends far enough from the black hole to leave the finite-difference grid.
 This material would have fallen back onto the disk at later times ($\sim 10^2$ ms) and its loss is one reason we limit our simulations to the early to middle ($\le 30$ ms) post-merger evolution.

 During this tidal disruption phase, the matter remains cold and degenerate.
 The infalling stream of matter circles around the black hole and collides with itself, producing an intense shock that travels through and disrupts the incipient accretion flow.
 Nearly all of the entropy generation in the evolution occurs during this crucial millisecond, which could be labeled the shock phase of the evolution.
 Shock heating renders the matter completely nondegenerate, and hot matter flows to the outer disk region ($r>100$km) over the next $\sim 10$ms. By the end of this time, a clear hierarchy of velocities establishes itself through the disk out to 200km.
 (See Fig.~\ref{fig:velocity}.)
 Inside this region, the azimuthal velocity dominates and is roughly twice the sound speed throughout ($\Omega r\approx 2c_s$).
-The orbital period sets the dynamical timescale; we may define a settling radius $r_{\rm settle}(t)$ as the radius at which one orbital period has passed since merger.
+The orbital period sets the dynamical timescale; we may define a ``settling radius'' $r_{\rm settle}(t)$ as the radius at which gas has had time to complete exactly one orbital period since merger.
+Since orbits will not fully circularize after one period, this radius provides only a rough sense of which parts of the disk have had time to settle.
 By the end of our evolution (30\mbox{ ms} postmerger), $r_{\rm settle}=190$ km.
 Outside $r_{\rm settle}$, the disk does not have time to reach equilibrium.
-The radial velocity is nonnegligible in the outer disk, but the radius at which this infall becomes supersonic recedes with $r_{\rm settle}$.
+The radial velocity is a nonnegligible fraction of the azimuthal velocity in the outer disk (see Fig.~\ref{fig:velocity}), but the radius at which this infall becomes supersonic recedes with $r_{\rm settle}$.